pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     assert notifications[0].id == 1
     assert notifications[1].id == 2
     assert notifications[2].id == 3

+There will be one event notification for each aggregate event that was stored.
+The event notifications will be in the same order as the aggregate events were stored.
+The events of all aggregates will appear in the notification log.

 If you are feeling playful, copy the Python code into a Python console and see for yourself that it works.